survivejs/webpack-book/manuscript/loading/03_fonts.md

 If you prefer to use SVG based fonts, they can be bundled as a single font file by using [webfonts-loader](https://www.npmjs.com/package/webfonts-loader).

 W> Take care with SVG images if you have SVG specific image setup in place already.
 If you want to process font SVGs differently, set their definitions carefully.
 The _Loader Definitions_ chapter covers alternatives.

-## Using Google Fonts

-[@beyonk/google-fonts-webpack-plugin](https://www.npmjs.com/package/@beyonk/google-fonts-webpack-plugin) can download Google Fonts to webpack build directory or connect to them using a CDN.

-## Using icon fonts

-[iconfont-webpack-plugin](https://www.npmjs.com/package/iconfont-webpack-plugin) was designed to simplify loading icon based fonts.
-It inlines SVG references within CSS files.

-To make sure you are including only the icons that are only needed, use [fontmin-webpack](https://www.npmjs.com/package/fontmin-webpack).

 ## Eliminating unused characters